ALL Metrics

 The Kolmogorov–Smirnov test was used to analyze the distribution of quantitative data.
 All quantitative data (except for time played) were normally distributed, and therefore were presented as means ± standard-deviation, and time played was expressed as median (interquartile).
 Mean difference (95% confidence interval) between two groups was calculated for the quantitative data.
 Categorical data were expressed as frequencies.
 For the analytical study, the Student’s t-test was used to compare means for normally distributed variables, while the Mann-Whitney U test was employed to compare medians for non-normally distributed variables.
 The 2-sided Chi squared test was used to compare the categorical data and rates between groups.

-The calculation of the incidence of injuries followed the recommendations of previous studies.1517 Injury frequencies are represented by the number of injuries per match played and by number of injuries per 1000 match hours.
-We have calculated the total hours of ‘match play’ as follows: 22 players × match duration using the factor 1.5, based on standard 90 min match play.15,16 We decided to consider the 30 minutes possible extra-time during play offs ( i.e. ; rounds of 16, quarterfinal, semi-finals, and finals), we added the factor 0.5 for the matches requiring extra-time.
+Following previous studies, we calculated the number of observed events per match and per 1000 match hours.1517 We have calculated the total hours of ‘match play’ as follows: 22 players × match duration using the factor 1.5, based on standard 90 min match play.15,16 We decided to consider the 30 minutes possible extra-time during play offs ( i.e. ; rounds of 16, quarterfinal, semi-finals, and finals), we added the factor 0.5 for the matches requiring extra-time.
 Therefore, in this case we used the formula as follows: 22 players × match duration using factor 2.

 The collected data were analyzed using a statistical software (StatSoft, Inc. (2014).
 STATISTICA (data analysis software system), version 12. www.statsoft.com, RRID: SCR_014213).
 The significance level was set at p<0.05.